HPUSA J-1 Tax Information

 When you are filing out your new hire paperwork, remember you are exempt from FICA (Medicare, Social Security or Unemployment) taxes.

-Please note J-1 visa employees pay:
+Please note J-1 employees pay:

 - Federal Income Tax